2. Importing graphs

 is used to create a pre-trained AlexNet graph, with a 4 x 3 x 244 x 244 input.
 The

-graph has an ONNX output called out
+graph has an ONNX output called out, and the DataFlow object

 contains an entry to fetch that anchor.